Rohan5manza/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
       text: Learn AI fundamentals.
-From basics to Breakthroughs.
+From basics to breakthroughs.
       color: text-dark
       type: TitleBlock
     subtitle: Join us to learn how to pursue AI projects and research.